xiaoren-QAQ/SSU_Docs/src/en/base/install.md

 - **Available Extension Modules**: `coreutils`, `busybox`, `sush`

 > [!WARNING]
-> These extension modules are planned to be directly integrated into the `SakitinSU` main program in the future.
+> These extension modules are planned to be directly integrated into the `ShiroSU` main program in the future.

 ---